radicle-dev/registry.radicle.xyz/docs/faq.md

 Proof-of-work is computionally intesive, which unfortunately requires a lot of electricity.
 This decision didn't come light and we've done thorough research with all existing alternatives.

-While each alternative comes with different trade-offs, proof-of-work is currently the most reliable way to develop compact light client and build-up an immutable history ledger.
+While each alternative comes with different trade-offs, proof-of-work is currently the best-in-class solution when designing for trust minimization.